 19. All the Attention

-You will have so many people look at you, want to touch your belly, ask you what you’re having and when you’re baby is due, etc. Some women love the attention you get when you’re pregnant, and some women aren’t as crazy about it (especially the belly touching).
+You will have so many people look at you, want to touch your belly, ask you what you’re having and when your baby’s due date is, etc. Some women love the attention you get when you’re pregnant, and others aren’t as crazy about it (especially belly touching).
 It’s good to remind yourself that these people are just trying to share their excitement for you and be a part of it in a small way.
 So get excited with them!
-And soon enough, all the attention will be shifted to your baby so soak in the glory while it lasts.
+And soon enough, all the attention will be shifted to your baby, so soak in the glory while it lasts.

 20. New Mini-Wardrobe For You

 I did mention before that you are shopping for two now.
 That includes you!
-It’s fun to be able to shop for some new things for your closet without feeling guilty.
-You need to find some cute maternity pieces that will make you feel beautiful.
-And there are ways to find some pieces that won’t break the bank.
+It’s fun to shop for some new things for your closet without feeling guilty.
+Find some cute maternity pieces that will make you feel beautiful.
+And there are ways to find some affordable maternity clothes that won’t break the bank.
 So shop on, mama!

 21. Be Connected

 Being pregnant is an incredible feeling.
 One mom said that she loved how she felt “extremely connected.
-Connected and at peace with my body, connected with the new life that’s developing, and a new level of connection and deepened love for my husband.
+Connected and was at peace with my body, connected with the new life that was developing, and a new level of connection and deepened love for my husband.
 Pregnancy just intensifies all of those feelings.”
 I couldn’t agree more!

 22. Naming Your Baby

 Naming your little boy or girl is a fun part of pregnancy.
 You have the honor of choosing a name for this little person.
 This name will forever be a part of their identity, so look forward to that fun process.
-If you’ve already gone through the naming process, keep reciting your baby’s name, feel your bump and connect with your child.
-Recognizing that you are naming a mini-you, someone that will be a part of your family tree forever is a humbling thought.
+If you’ve already gone through the naming process, keep reciting your baby’s name, feel your bump, and connect with your child.
+Recognizing that you are naming a mini-you, someone who will be a part of your family tree forever, is a humbling thought.
 You are making history and helping shape the future.

 23. It’s Not Easy For Everyone To Get Pregnant

 I know that many people say this, but it is true.
-I have worked with many different couples that have been trying for years to get pregnant.
+I have worked with many couples who have been trying to get pregnant for years.
 Some are successful, and others aren’t.
 When they do become pregnant, they celebrate every day, every ache, every step of the process . . . and that is ultimately how we all should feel at the end of the day.
 Certain days might not be easy, but pregnancy is still a gift.
-Another mom said, “I loved knowing that as a woman I could carry and grow life; it was empowering.”
+Another mom said, “I loved knowing that as a woman, I could carry and grow life; it was empowering.”
 I agree.
 I am woman.
 Hear me roar!

 24. This Isn’t Forever

-Now, this might sound obvious, but I know there are some days when it feels like pregnancy will never end.
+This might sound obvious, but I know there are some days when it feels like pregnancy will never end.
 I promise you, though, you won’t be pregnant forever.
-It may feel like it, but this too shall come to an end, and then you will have your baby girl or boy in your arms soon. 🙂
+It may feel like it, but this too shall end, and you will soon have your baby girl or boy in your arms. 🙂

 25. Pass On the Love

-This reason to love your pregnancy isn’t necessarily a reason but a reminder to share the joy that you feel.
-Pass on your excitement and love for your growing child and ask other women what they love/loved about pregnancy.
+This reason to love your pregnancy isn’t necessarily a reason but a reminder to share the joy you feel.
+Pass on your excitement and love for your growing child to others, and ask other women what they love about pregnancy.
 Hopefully, this will continue to be passed along, and more women will rejoice in their pregnancy and remember to love the journey.